afanfa/register_pressure/register_pressure/README.md

-# Register Pressure in AMD CDNA2 Accelerators #
+# Register pressure in AMD CDNA2 GPUs #

 The following blog post is focused on a practical demo showing how to apply the recommendations explained in the following [talk](https://vimeo.com/742349001) presented as an
 OLCF training talk on August 23rd 2022.
 Here is a [link](https://docs.olcf.ornl.gov/training/training_archive.html) to the training archive where you can also find the slides